twitchdev/extensions-boilerplate/README.md

 ### public

 `/public` houses the static HTML files used for your code's entrypoint.
-If you need to add new entrypoints (for something custom), simply add it to the webpack config and add a new copy of the file here.
+If you need to add new entrypoints (for something custom, such as a specific view that's only for a subset of users), simply add it to the webpack config and add a new copy of the file here.

 ### src

 This folder houses all source code and relevant files (such as images).
-Each React class/component is given a folder to house all associated files (such as associated CSS).
+Each React class/component is given a folder under `components` to house all associated files (such as associated CSS).

 Below this folder, the structure is much simpler.